nationalarchives/ds-caselaw-frontend-prototype/README.md

 _If you are working on JavaScript_, you should also run (in another new terminal):

 * `npm run start-scripts` will kick off a Webpack watch task

+## Iteration 1.8

+This iteration updates [the flow](user_flows/Iterations/1.8) to reflect the need for the supplier / source / provenance of the judgments included in the system.

 ## Iteration 1.7